 Vanguard America (VA)

-- VA is a white supremacist group that opposes multiculturalism and believes America is an exclusively white nation.
+- VA is a white supremacist group that opposes multiculturalism and believes America should be an exclusively white nation.

 - VA spreads their hateful propaganda via the internet and by distributing fliers, posters, and stickers.